-The historic Inflation Reduction Act (IRA), which delivers nearly \$400 billion in climate spending over a decade, is easily the most powerful climate policy ever enacted in the United States.
-Coming on top of significant climate-related provisions in the Infrastructure Investment and Jobs and the CHIPS and Science Act, America is finally taking the global crisis seriously.
+The historic Inflation Reduction Act (IRA), which will deliver more than \$400 billion in climate spending over a decade, is easily the most powerful climate policy ever enacted in the United States.
+Coming on top of significant climate-related provisions in the Infrastructure Investment and Jobs Act and the CHIPS and Science Act, America is finally taking the global crisis seriously.